Edwin Hall: Hall effect

 The Hall effect was discovered by Hall in 1879, while working on his doctoral thesis in physics under the supervision of Henry Augustus Rowland.
 Hall's experiments in electromagnetics consisted of exposing thin gold leaf (and, later, using various other materials) on a glass plate and tapping off the gold leaf at points down its length.
 The effect is a potential difference (Hall voltage) on opposite sides of a thin sheet of conducting or semiconducting material (the Hall element) through which an electric current is flowing.
 This was created by a magnetic field applied perpendicular to the Hall element.
-The ratio of the voltage created to the amount of current is known as the Hall resistance, and is a characteristic of the material in the element.
+The ratio of the voltage created to the amount of current is known as the Hall resistance and is a characteristic of the material in the element.
 In 1880, Hall's experimentation was published as a doctoral thesis in the American Journal of Science and in the Philosophical Magazine.

-Hall effect sensors use his Hall effect to detect the magnetic field.
-Hundreds of millions are sold every year and are present in a large number of devices, including high efficiency electric propulsion systems on spacecraft.
+Hall-effect sensors use his Hall effect to detect the magnetic field.
+Hundreds of millions are sold every year and are present in a large number of devices, including high-efficiency electric propulsion systems on spacecraft.

-In the presence of large magnetic field strength and low temperature, one can observe the quantum Hall effect, the quantization of the Hall resistance and in 1990 became a calibration standard for electrical resistance due to its low uncertainty (see Quantum Hall effect).
+In the presence of large magnetic field strength and low temperature, one can observe the quantum Hall effect, the quantization of the Hall resistance.
+In 1990, it became a calibration standard for electrical resistance due to its low uncertainty (see Quantum Hall effect).